-3.2.16 Acoustic Doppler Current Profiler (ADCP) Operations
+3.2.13 Acoustic Doppler Current Profiler (ADCP) Operations

-3.2.16.1 ADCP Observations - The purpose of the 150-KHz vessel mounted ADCP is to measure the ocean current velocity continuously over the upper 300 meters of the water column, usually in 8-meter depth increments.
+3.2.13.1 ADCP Observations - The purpose of the vessel mounted ADCP is to measure the ocean current velocity continuously over the upper 300 meters of the water column, usually in 8-meter depth increments.
 Current velocities relative to the earth at this spatial and temporal resolution cannot be measured by other methods: CTD sections, current-meter moorings, or drifting buoys.
 Additionally, ADCP data are used to estimate the abundance and distribution of biological scatterers over the same depth range and in the same depth increments.

-3.2.16.2 ADCP Data Collection - ADCP measurement requires four instruments working in concert:

-- 1. The ADCP, - 2.
+- 3.2.13.2 ADCP Data Collection ADCP measurement requires four instruments working in concert: - 1.
+The ADCP, - 2.
 The ship's gyrocompass, - 3.
 A Global Positioning System (GPS) receiver, and - 4.
 A GPS Attitude Determination Unit (ADU), presently the TSS Position and Orientation System for Marine Vessels (POS/MV).

 The ADCP is connected to a dedicated Personal Computer (PC) and controlled by RD Instruments' (RDI) Data Acquisition System (DAS) version 2.48 software.
 DAS shall be configured to use the user-exit programs AGCAVE.COM and UE4.EXE.
-Separate written instructions detailing the ADCP setup and configuration files are kept in the large, black ADCP notebook in a filing cabinet drawer of the ship's DataPlot compartment.